TabbycatDebate/tabbycat/docs/install/wsl.rst

 Differences from the Linux installation
 =======================================

 For the most part, these instructions mirror those for doing local installations on Linux.
-The differences are:
+The only difference is that, rather than installing PostgreSQL on Linux, you'll install **PostgreSQL for Windows**.
+The reason for this is that `PostgreSQL doesn't yet work on the Windows Subsystem for Linux <https://github.com/Microsoft/BashOnWindows/issues/61>`_.
+As of February 2017, there is a fix on the Windows Insider Preview Build, but it's still making its way to general availability.

+This has a number of consequences:

-- PostgreSQL doesn't work on the Windows Subsystem for Linux yet.
-The workaround is to install PostgreSQL for Windows, and then just install the PostgreSQL *client* on the Linux subsystem, using that to communicate with the server on your Windows machine.
+1. You'll still install the PostgreSQL *client* on the Linux subsystem, using that to communicate with the server on Windows.
+2. Because you won't install the PostgreSQL server, you need to install ``libpq-dev`` instead, in order for the `psycopg2` module to work.
+3. These instructions will direct you to create the PostgreSQL role and database in **pgAdmin**, just like in the :ref:`Windows instructions <install-windows-database>`.

 Short version
 =============
 First, install `PostgreSQL for Windows <https://www.postgresql.org/download/windows/>`_ (on Windows, not on the subsystem for Linux).
-Once you've set it up, create a new user and grant it create-database privileges.
-Then, a Bash on Windows shell:
+Once you've set it up, create a new role and database as instructed in the Windows instructions in section :ref:`install-windows-database`.
+Then, in a Bash on Windows shell:

 .. parsed-literal::